 Acquire::http::Proxy "https://yourproxy:80/"; Acquire::https::Proxy "http://yourproxy:80/"; Acquire::ftp::Proxy "ftp://yourproxy:80/"; Acquire::socks::Proxy "socks://yourproxy:80/";

-You can check if the proxy is working by running:
+You can check if the proxy is working by trying to update the system:

 That’s it!
 You can now set up your stacks like LAMP or MEAN or whichever you might prefer.
 However, we can make our container a bit more useful by adding GUI functionality to our container.